-I am haunted by the knowledge that others are enduring torture-level suffering, all day and every day.
+I am haunted by the knowledge that others are enduring torture-level suffering.
 Images of people and animals in extreme agony have defined my purpose in life, and I just have to do something about suffering like this.
 I find it unsettling that many "rationalist" effective altruists don't seem to share the same degree of deep emotional pain from others' suffering.
 It's not that they necessarily should, since maybe they wouldn't be able to shut up and multiply as well if they did.
 But many in-the-trenches animal activists do share my sense of horror at suffering, and this makes me wonder whether I should lean more in their direction.

 Ultimately, my position is to settle for a compromise between my brain's two utility functions: Donate some money/time toward short-run efforts (HSA) and some toward long-run efforts (FRI).
 This is essentially Yudkowsky's suggestion to "Purchase Fuzzies and Utilons Separately".
 Some effective altruists (including my former self) like to complain that splitting donations among different causes is often "irrational" because one or the other cause is generally better and so should deserve all the money.
 But splitting is rational if you have more than one utility function.
 Specifically, I currently feel the need to give at least ~40% of resources toward short-term efforts, with the rest allowed to go toward far-future analysis.